medhavempati/hardhat-labs/SolidityFundamentals.md

 Value Type | Reference Type | Special Type

-Note:
+### Variable Initialization Rules
     - All state variables default to the 0 value.
     - Value type local variables must also be assigned (do not default to 0) upon initialization.
     - Reference type local variables must be assigned a value.
     If storage, must reference and existing storage location If memory, must be assigned a value at declaration
     - Reference type input parameters must specify memory or calldata.

+    Note:
+    Local value type variables live on the stack.

 Boolean:
 True or false value